Tips for Hosting Guests

 - First step is to gather up all of your personal items.
 Leaving your hairbrush out and a big glob of toothpaste in the sink is not exactly welcoming to a guest.
 Take all clothing and used towels out of the room too!

-- Clean the bathroom spic and span but make sure it smells AMAZING – not like a hospital.
-I use disinfectants to rid my bathroom of germs and of course, I always wipe things down with my Mrs. Meyers cleaners and add great smelling candles and soaps.
+- Clean the bathroom spic and span but make sure it smells AMAZING — not like a hospital.
+I always wipe things down with my Thieves Cleaner which smells natural and clean!

 - If guests will be spending the night, I like to stack big white fluffy towels right on the counter so guests know which towels to use.
 It is also nice to set out a small pack of extra toiletries such as toothpaste, new toothbrushes, shampoo and soap, so guests feel at home even if they forgot something important.